 Gokul Iyer is a PhD candidate at the School of Public Policy at University of Maryland and works at Pacific Northwest National Laboratory's Joint Global Change Research Institute.
-Gokul's research broadly focuses on the interactions between technology and policy in the context of climate change mitigation.
-Gokul's recent research has focused on the long-term payoffs of technology policies and implications of technology diffusion and investment risks for the costs and distribution of mitigation effort.
+Gokul's research broadly focuses on the interactions between technology and policy.
+Gokul's recent research has focused on using integrated assessment models to investigate the long-term implications of technology policies, technological change and investment risks for the costs and distribution of climate change mitigation.

 Education and Credentials

 - 2011-present: PhD (Environmental Policy), University of Maryland, College Park, USA.

 - 2009-2011: Master of Technology (Energy Systems Engineering), Indian Institute of Technology, Bombay, India.